- The Victorian alcohol and other drug treatment system provides a range of statewide and specialist services.

 The Victorian alcohol and other drug treatment system provides a range of statewide and specialist services.

-All Victorian Government-funded alcohol and other drug services are required to provide a friendly, welcoming and culturally safe environment for all clients, including Aboriginal people, people from culturally and linguistically diverse (CALD) backgrounds, and lesbian, gay, bisexual, trans and gender diverse, and intersex (LGBTI) and their families.
+All Victorian Government-funded alcohol and other drug services are required to provide a friendly, welcoming and culturally safe environment for all clients, including Aboriginal people, people from culturally and linguistically diverse (CALD) backgrounds, and lesbian, gay, bisexual, transgender, intersex, queer/questioning, asexual (LGBTIQA+) and their families.
 Inclusive practice is an essential part of the delivery of health and human services.

 The department funds a number of services to provide additional clinical support to clients and the sector.
 Intake and treatment providers link clients to specific services and programs as part of treatment where appropriate.